Manually Backing Up the Site

 To create an XML export of your site:

-- Choose Archive to backups folder to store a copy of the backup in the same folder as Confluence's backups.
+- Choose Also save a copy to the backups directory to store a copy of the backup in the same folder as Confluence's backups.

 If you do not archive the backup it will be made available for you to download, and then deleted from the server after 24 hours.

-- Choose Backup attachments to include attachments in your backup.
+- Choose Include attachments to include attachments in your backup.

 The process can take some time.

-If you repeatedly experience timeout errors, try creating the export directly from Tomcat.
+If you repeatedly experience timeout errors, try creating the export directly from the server.
 This will speed up the process and prevent timeouts.

 . directly from your server.